bartbartelds/obsidian-writing/20240419 NotQuiteWrite.md

 He clears his throat, and mutters a groan as he gets up.
 "Well then.
 Y'all 'll know when it's time."
 He greets her and turns to leave.
 Looking over his shoulder, he is met with Aster's unwavering smile.

 The townsfolk gather early dawn the next day, and congregate before a hastily-built dais, in front of the general store.
 The crowd is restless but soft spoken.
 The blessing from the minister does not alleviate the tension.
-Aster stands center stage in her finest white, flanked on either side by city girl, dressed in church whites.
-Big Wren, sensing growing unease, takes center stage, nodding his appreciation to the
+Aster stands center stage in her finest white, flanked on either side by a city girl dressed in church whites.
+Neither seem of child bearing age.
+Big Wren, sensing growing unease, takes center stage, nodding his appreciation to the retreating cleric.
+He clears his throat, and speaks in a deep baritone.

-""
+"Today's date is April 21st 1766. "

 new arrival comes to town
 hospitality is given but has to be repaid - you've been chosen